sergeneren/BubbleH/README.md

 # BubbleH

-BubbleH is an implementation of siggraph paper [Double Bubbles Sans Toil and Trouble: Discrete Circulation-Preserving Vortex Sheets for Soap Films and Foams](http://www.cs.columbia.edu/cg/doublebubbles/) in Sidefx Houdini
+Bubble<sup>H</sup> is an implementation of siggraph paper [Double Bubbles Sans Toil and Trouble: Discrete Circulation-Preserving Vortex Sheets for Soap Films and Foams](http://www.cs.columbia.edu/cg/doublebubbles/) in Sidefx Houdini.
+It solves

 ### Release Notes